ilyasolgun11/hangman/docs/README.md

 These awesome people helped me in the process of making this project, so I will mention them below in no particular order:

-- [David Bowers](https://github.com/dnlbowers) - An amazing mentor and I could not ask for more.
+- [David Bowers](https://github.com/dnlbowers) - David is an amazing mentor and I could not ask for more.
 He has helped me on my previous 2 projects (which received a distinction grade due to his help) and he has helped me a lot on this one too, guided me to take an OOP (Object Oriented Programming) approach which was challenging but also very fulfilling when I learned I could do it.

 - [Lino Bollansee](https://github.com/linobollansee) - Amazing help to me towards the end of the project, helped point out the many errors I had, which may not have been resolved if they had not been mentioned by Lino.